chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/How-do-we-avoid-incoherence-in-the-ecosystem.md

 > - No full-time effort (though `garyb` and `kritzcreek` came closer than could be expected).
 Nobody’s getting paid to do this work.

-- Only volunteers who must pay their bills through other means are working on this language.
-There is no financial incentive for them to complete work, nor can they give the language their full time.
+- A PureScript user sees that there is no "full-time" developers, but notes the opposite, that he sees there are a few people whose contributions are nearly that of full-time developers.
+- A PureScript user believes that none of PureScript's contributors have a financial incentive to start or complete work.

 > - Documentation was not updated to warn users about the problems they would encounter during this time of flux.

-- Pre-release documentation that was marketed/announced a reasonable time before the release and easily findable after it did not occur.
+- A PureScript user believes that there was no release-related documentation marketed/announced a reasonable time before the release.

 > - Tooling (specifically Pulp) was not updated in conjunction with the release of 0.12.0.

-- Self-explanatory: one cannot benefit from a new release if the tooling support doesn't make it work well.
+- A PureScript user believes that compiler related projects, such as build tools, should be updated along with compiler releates.
+(One cannot benefit from a new compiler version if the tooling used by their previously-written project doesn't support it.)
-- A language should provide a "complete solution" to business problems, including build tools that 'just work.'

 > - Although core and contrib libs were updated during this time, some key pieces were missing, most notably Aff and Halogen (despite the best efforts of natefaubion).

-- Major libraries in the ecosystem were not updated at the same time as the language release.
-So, one could not immediately benefit from the new release.
+- A PureScript user believes that major libraries in the ecosystem should work with the latest available version of the compiler.
+(One can not benefit from the new release if the shared libraries used in the previously-written project don't work with the latest available compiler version.

 > - The Slack channels and this Discourse instance are great resources, but I could only find one reference to Slack (at https://github.com/purescript/purescript#help

-- The Slack channel and Discourse site are not easily findable.
+- A PureScript user believes the Slack channel and Discourse site are the best resources for PureScript users.
+- A PureScript user believes that all PureScript users should visit the Slack and Discourse instances as their primary resource for help.

 > - It would be helpful to have this information duplicated at purescript.org

-- The Slack/Discourse links should be included in the PureScript language website.
--
+- A PureScript user believes the PureScript language HTML website should direct its visitors to PureScript's Slack/Discourse instances.
+(The PureScript website is currently a primary resource visited by a subset of the PureScript community and it should direct people to the best resource for PureScript help known by this PureScript user.)

 > - I think the link to Gitter should also be removed as it’s not very active and that can be discouraging.

-- The Gitter chatroom is not very active.
-If it gets removed completely, one should announce that in the channel and include links to the new chatrooms to use and why.
+- A PureScript user believes the Gitter chatroom is not very active.
+- A PureScript user believes the PureScript HTML website should reflect active resources, and inactive resources should direct people to active resources.

 > I want to reiterate that no blame is being assigned and there’s no need for recrimination.
 I think we all want make this ecosystem a joy to work in for experienced users and newcomers alike.

-- An indicator of a healthy community that is focusing on problem-solving, not the blame-game.
+- A PureScript user believes that all contributors want to make the PureScript language and its ecosystem of projects a happy place to work.

 ### Comment (core contributor)